-(1) On or before December 31, 2025, each utility must eliminate coal-fired resources from its allocation of electricity to Washington retail electric customers;

-(2) By January 1, 2030, each utility must ensure all retail sales of electricity to Washington electric customers are greenhouse gas neutral;
+- (1) On or before December 31, 2025, each utility must eliminate coal-fired resources from its allocation of electricity to Washington retail electric customers; - (2) By January 1, 2030, each utility must ensure all retail sales of electricity to Washington electric customers are greenhouse gas neutral, unless: - (a) the utility is unable to do achieve this standard while still maintaining and protecting the safety, reliable operation, and balancing of the electric system; or

-(3) By January 1, 2045, each utility must ensure that nonemitting electric generation and electricity from renewable resources supply one hundred percent of all retail sales of electricity to Washington electric customers;
+(b) the utility is considered in compliance with the greenhouse gas neutral standard under the alternative compliance mechanism pursuant to RCW 19.405.060(3)(a); - (3) By January 1, 2045, each utility must ensure that nonemitting electric generation and electricity from renewable resources supply one hundred percent of all retail sales of electricity to Washington electric customers, unless: - (a) the utility is unable to do achieve this standard while still maintaining and protecting the safety, reliable operation, and balancing of the electric system; or - (b) the utility is considered in compliance with the greenhouse gas neutral standard under the alternative compliance mechanism pursuant to RCW 19.405.060(3)(a).

-(4) In making progress toward and meeting subsections (2) and(3) of this section, each utility must:

-(a) Pursue all cost-effective, reliable, and feasibleconservation and efficiency resources;

-(b) Maintain and protect the safety, reliable operation and balancing of the electric system; and

-(c) Ensure that all customers are benefiting from the transition to clean energy through:

-(i) The equitable distribution of energy and nonenergy benefits and reduction of burdens to vulnerable populations and highly impacted communities;

-(ii) Long-term and short-term public health and environmental benefits and reduction of costs and risks; and

-(iii) Energy security and resiliency.

-(5) Each utility must demonstrate that it has made progress toward and has met the standards in this section at the lowest reasonable cost.

-(6) Each utility must adaptively manage its portfolio of activities, which includes but is not limited to:
+Commented [PSE9]: WAC 480-100-610 restates the two major compliance obligations under CETA.
+It should also reference the exceptions that are provided in statute, as suggested in subsections (a) and (b).

+Commented [PSE10]: Please see previous comment.

+- (4) In making progress toward and meeting subsections (2) and(3) of this section, each utility must: - (a) Pursue all cost-effective, reliable, and feasible conservation and efficiency resources consistent with RCW 19.285.010(a) through (f); - (b) Maintain and protect the safety, reliable operation and balancing of the electric system; and - (c) Ensure that all customers are benefiting from the transition to clean energy through: - (i) The equitable distribution of energy and nonenergy benefits and reduction of burdens to vulnerable populations and highly impacted communities; - (ii) Long-term and short-term public health and environmental benefits and reduction of costs and risks; and - (iii) Energy security and resiliency. - (5) Each utility must demonstrate that it has made progress toward and has met the standards in this section at the lowest - (6) Each utility must adaptively manage its portfolio of activities, which includes but is not limited to:

+Commented [PSE11]: This language does not belong in the standards section.
+If needed, it can go in the WAC chapter describing the CEIP contents.

-(a) Continuously reviewing and updating as appropriate its planning and investment activities to adapt to changing market conditions and developing technologies; and
+(a) Continuously reviewing and updating as appropriate its

+planning and investment activities to adapt to changing market conditions and developing technologies; and